 4. Thoroughly read your course outlines

 University learning is totally independent, compared to school.
 In your first class of each subject, you’ll be given a course outline, which tells you all your readings and assignments for the semester.
-Make sure you go over it thoroughly, so there aren’t going to be any surprises down the track.
+Make sure you go over it thoroughly, so there aren’t any surprises down the track.

-Unlike school, nobody will check up on you if you don’t show up to your lectures.
+Unlike at school, nobody will check up on you if you don’t show up to your lectures.
 Your attendance will be noted during tutorials, but you don’t have to go to all of them.
-It’s up to you to make sure you show up, but here’s the thing: if you miss a few classes in a row, it becomes really hard to catch up.
+It’s up to you to make sure you show up, but here’s the thing: if you miss a few classes in a row, it becomes tricky to catch up.

 The next time you attend, you’re going to be confused about the discussion, because of the gaps in your knowledge.
-Class will become even harder to cope with.
-Show up to class, unless you’re actually sick, and even then, make sure you get notes off your friends so you don’t fall behind.
+The class will become even harder to cope with.
+Show up to class, unless you’re actually sick, and even then, make sure you get notes from your friends so you don’t fall behind.

-Universities are big, diverse, and full of different people with different opinions.
-There are organised political parties, religious groups, student elections, opinion pieces published in student newspapers and endless discussions at the university bars and cafes.
-If you’ve come from a small school, this may be new and challenging.
+Universities are big, diverse and full of different people with different opinions.
+There are organised political parties, religious groups, student elections, opinion pieces published in student newspapers and endless discussions at the university bars and cafés.
+If you come from a small school, this may be new and challenging.

 If you’re now financially independent from your parents, either working part-time or living off a scholarship, it’s important to manage your finances responsibly.
 Make a weekly budget, so you don’t accidentally spend all your income in the first semester.

-Like any big changes in life, adjusting to this transition is going to be both exciting and difficult.
-Remember to be kind to yourself, surround yourself with supportive friends, and ask for help when you need it.
+Like any big change in life, adjusting to this transition is going to be both exciting and challenging.
+Surround yourself with encouraging friends and ask for help when you need it.
 Make sure you seek out the university’s support services or a trusted lecturer for help.
 Remember, you’re now part of a big community of staff, students and alumni who want you to succeed.